theNestruo/z80-asm-meter-vscode/README.md

     * `lineEnd`: at the end of the line.

         ![](images/inlayHints.exitPoint.position=lineEnd.png)

+* [`z80-asm-meter.inlayHints.exitPoint.subroutinesCount`](vscode://settings/z80-asm-meter.inlayHints.exitPoint.subroutinesCount): When an exit point belongs to multiple subroutines, determines how many subroutines are shown in the tooltip.
+Set to 0 or 1 to disable multiple subroutines in the tooltip.

+    5 by default.

 * [`z80-asm-meter.inlayHints.exitPoint.ret`](vscode://settings/z80-asm-meter.inlayHints.exitPoint.ret): Consider that conditional RET instructions are subroutine exit points.